ramp-eu/STAR/README.md

 	centres around an integrated cobotic solution that coordinates with stitching and taping machines.
 	This is an end of line finishing process that is currently a manual process.

-### Use Case Needs / Agility Challenge Description:
+### Use Case Needs / Agility Challenge Description

 	Use Case Needs: - Automation of the end of line finishing to increase production capability and make allowances for a diminishing skill set related to stitching in particular.